 Manual scooters for children under the age of 14 are meant only to be used as playthings.
 They are made and designed this way.
 Because of this, they are seen as 'ride-on' toys by EU safety authorities.
 Ride-on toys are play things.
 They include rocking horses, a child's bike or scooter.

 They are not built to be used as transport or for sport.
-Your child should not use them on public footpaths or pathways.
+Your child should not use them on public footpaths, pathways or roads.

 Manual scooters are scooters that do not have a motor or battery.

 How to tell if your child has a toy scooter

 All toy scooters should have a CE safety mark.
 If your child's scooter has this CE mark, it is intended to only be used as a toy.

 All toy scooters must have the manufacturer's name, address and contact details.
 These should be visible on the scooter.

 If the scooter's maximum user weight is 50kg or less, it is most likely a toy scooter and should not be used on public paths or roads.

 Kick scooters are not toys.
 They are intended to be used in competitive sport.

 They are designed to be stronger and last longer.
 Unlike a toy scooter, they can be used by children heavier than 50kg.